obaigbenaa/CONTINUOUS-INTEGRATION-WITH-JENKINS-ANSIBLE-ARTIFACTORY-SONARQUBE-PHP/README.md

 > Our Dev environment now has an up-to-date configuration.
 But what if we need to deploy to other environments?
 >
->Manually updating the Jenkinsfile is definitely not an option.
+>Manually updating the Jenkins file is definitely not an option.
 The aim is to try to automate things as much as possible.

 ### Parameterizing Jenkinsfile For Ansible Deployment.